 A slightly raised seating position optimises the view out over city traffic.
 The BMW i3 is fitted with lightweight seats whose slim backrests also provide additional legroom in the rear.
-The freestanding steering column has a two-section construction that exudes lightness and elegance, attributes that are underlined by the colour concept.
+The freestanding steering column has a twosection construction that exudes lightness and elegance, attributes that are underlined by the colour concept.
 The gear selector and start/stop button share a control element projecting from the steering column.
 The driver selects gears using a rotary control, which moves forwards or backwards according to the desired direction of travel.

-Both the instrument cluster and the Control Display of the BMW i3 (6.5 inches in diameter as standard, 8.8 inches as an option) come in free-standing display form.
+Both the instrument cluster and the 10.2 inch Control Display of the BMW i3 come in free-standing display form.
 The positioning of the displays lends further emphasis to the heavily three-dimensional design of the cockpit.
 In the centre of the cockpit, a flat control surface - tilted slightly towards the driver - for climate control and audio functions forms the lower edge of the instrument panel.
 The Controller and direct menu control buttons for the iDrive system are arranged between the driver and front passenger at seat surface height.